-Consultation with structural engineers enables Mike Halliwell to develop a range of safari tents able to withstand wind speeds of up to 75mph
+Consultation with structural engineers enables Mike Halliwell at BOND to develop a range of robust safari tents offering the highest resistance to the worst weathers.

 Name: Mike Halliwell